Control of Purchases

 - Purchases are appropriate and within the University's Policies

-- The purchase of hazardous chemicals/radioactive materials were not reported to Safety & Risk Services by the department
+- The purchase of hazardous chemicals/radioactive materials were not reported to UNM Environmental Health & Safety by the department

 - Supporting documentation is not included or does not provide line item information including item description, quantity and dollar amounts